yushiangfu/study-notes/~gpio.md

 Kernel introduces pin control so users can specify the pin configs, and the driver mechanism manipulates the pin mux accordingly.
 Note that chip designers decide whether a pin is dedicated to one specific goal or is part of different purposes.

+Let's look at the example of UART1 and UART5; the former needs the help of pin control to behave, while the latter is pretty straightforward.
+Property `pinctrl-0` specifies all the required pin configs; each contains the `group` and `function` that are later in use.

 ```
  uart1                                                               uart5
 +----------------------------------------------------------+        +----------------------------+